calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 Wildcard MESSAGENAME corresponds to the defined message name.

-### Cannonical and Non-Cannonical Signals/Messages
+### Canonical and Non-Canonical Signals/Messages

 The generated structure `s` can be either a bitfield or a regular structure depending on the layout of the message's signals.

-If all the signals of the message are *cannonical* then a regular structure is generated (not a bitfield).
+If all the signals of the message are *canonical* then a regular structure is generated (not a bitfield).

-If at least one signal is *non-cannonical* then a bitfield is generated within structure `s` to model the different signals.
+If at least one signal is *non-canonical* then a bitfield is generated within structure `s` to model the different signals.

-A signal is defined as *cannonical* if its starting bit is a multiple of 8 (meaning that the signal starts at an exact byte position) and if its length is also multiple of 8 (the signal length occupies full byte(s)).
-If this is not met, then the signal is considered *non-cannonical*.
+A signal is defined as *canonical* if its starting bit is a multiple of 8 (meaning that the signal starts at an exact byte position) and if its length is also multiple of 8 (the signal length occupies full byte(s)).
+If this is not met, then the signal is considered *non-canonical*.

-A *message* is cannonical if all of its signals are cannonical and is non-cannonical if at least one of its signals is non-cannonical.
+A *message* is canonical if all of its signals are canonical and is non-canonical if at least one of its signals is non-canonical.

-Example of cannonical message:
+Example of canonical message:

 - Message: